In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Measure ¾ cup [1½ cups] vegetable broth.
 Set aside the rest for the sauce.

 - Pat the pork dry with a paper towel; season with salt and pepper.

 While the pork cooks, prepare the ingredients for the sauce.

 - Cut the caperberries in half lengthwise.

 - Juice the lemon.

 - Strip the parsley leaves from the stems; coarsely chop the leaves.
-Divide the parsley into two equal portions, one for the sauce and one for the vegetables.
+Set aside half for the vegetables.